novillo-cs/apcsa_old_2024_2025/content/info.md

 - You have signed the Academic Integrity Policy.
 It is essential to state that you can help your classmates by explaining what they need help understanding, but not by giving them your work, not even letting them see it.
 Your work is your work.
 Giving your work to your classmates is not going to help them.
 They will not learn anything from copying your work.
 Learning comes from thinking.
 Copying does not provide any value.
 I encourage you to help each other because learning from a classmate is a good experience, and helping a classmate is also valuable.
 When a classmate is struggling, please explain the concepts and, little by little, give them hints that will promote problem-solving.

 - Students must respect the teacher and classmates at all times.

+- Students must speak respectfully and avoid using inappropriate, offensive, or hurtful language.
+This ensures a positive, inclusive, and safe learning environment for everyone.

 - Labs: No food or drinks are allowed in the labs.
 Labs should be kept clean.